 Carbon monoxide safety; Electrical safety; Furnace safety; Gas appliance safety; Water heater safety

 US Fire Administration website.
-Home is where the heart is: Don't let your world go up in smoke.
+Home is where the heart is: don't let your world go up in smoke.
 In the kitchen. www.usfa.fema.gov/downloads/fief/keep_your_home_safe.pdf.
-Accessed February 8, 2018.
+Accessed January 23, 2020.

 Updated by: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.